banestyrelsen/phpmvc08/README.md

 ###Step 2.
 Click 'Create new Content' and fill in the fields.

-Title - the title of the blog post
+Title - the title of the blog post.
-Key - the post's key
+Key - the post's key.
-Content - this is text content of the  blog post
+Content - this is text content of the  blog post.
 Type - To create a blog post, type 'post' here (without the quotes).
 Filter - The type of filter to be used.
 Available filters are: plain and htmlpurify. plain = no filter. htmlpurify = uses html tags.